organix/mycelia/OED.md

 If the _length_ is 0, there is no _size_ field (and no _data_).
 The extension encoding includes a _meta_ field, which is an arbitrary (OED-encoded) _Value_.
+Extension BLOBs may be used to encode _Capability_ values.
-The extension may be converted to a _String_ by treating the octets of the entire encoded value (including the Extention BLOB type prefix) as code-points.
+An extension may be converted to a _String_ by treating the octets of the entire encoded value (including the Extention BLOB type prefix) as code-points.

-The _Array_ type represents an arbitrary-sized sequence of _Value_ elements.
+The _Array_ type represents an arbitrary-length sequence of _Value_ elements.
 The values are not required to have the same type.

   * Array: _type_=`2#1000_1000` _length_::Number _size_::Number _elements_::Value\*